carltheperson/advanced-js-objects/chapters/chapter-0.md

 Footnotes are sprinkled throughout this book.
 It is not required to read these.
 They often link to external resources or note things of little significance to most readers.

-Many footnotes link to a places in the ECMAScript specification.
+Many footnotes link to places in the ECMAScript specification.
 I encourage you to try exploring these if it interests you.

 ## Issues